pvogel2/famtree/readme.txt

 == Description ==

-The plugin provides the Pedigree Block showing configured family trees using threejs.
+The plugin provides the FamTree Block showing configured family trees using threejs.

 Multiple families are supported and can be configured on the famtree options page.